The Trap of Trying to Be Seen as an Expert

 You feel good because you posted a lot or kept a daily streak going, instead of feeling good because you started important discussions.
 You are tired from feeling like you have to be online every day.

 Posting a lot without having a unique idea just turns you into background noise online.
-If what you post doesn't change how people think, you aren't building authority; you're just playing a popularity game you can’t win.
+A 2021 Edelman-LinkedIn survey found that 71% of decision-makers said less than half of the thought leadership content they consumed provided any valuable insights.
+More volume without original thinking is not the answer.
+If what you post doesn’t change how people think, you aren’t building authority.

 Use Your Own Viewpoint